GSA/site-scanning-documentation/README.md

 # site-scanning-documentation

-Documentation for the 10x project, Site Scanning
+This repository is for the documentation for Site Scanning, a 10x project.
+The main project repository is [here](https://github.com/18F/site-scanning).
+Any issues or feedback should be filed [here](https://github.com/18F/site-scanning/issues).

 ## Index of Documentation